kubohiroya/sheet2form/README.md

  1. The inputDialog window (Step 1 of 3) popups, then fill in the form title (default is using `title` row value).
  1. The inputDialog window (Step 2 of 3) popups, then fill in the Spreadsheet ID or URL to convert (default is using ActiveSpreadsheet).
  1. The inputDialog window (Step 3 of 3) popups, then fill in the index number of sheet to convert (default is using ActiveSheet).
- 1. Your Google Form items and preferences are automatically created/updated.
+ 1. Your Google Form items and properties are automatically created/updated.
  1. The message dialog of the URL of exported form is shown.

 ### importForm